anteniyus/rick-and-morty/README.md

 ## Deployment

-For deployment, you can use nginx as web server.
+For local deployment (the steps for the server deployment are the same in most cases), you can use nginx as web server.

 - First create the production build with this command: